 The final stage for qualification as a solicitor in Scotland is the traineeship.
 This takes two years to complete and is a period of work-based training under the supervision of a practising solicitor.
-There are certain stages you'll need to complete which include:
+There are certain stages you'll need to complete, which include:

 - eight PEAT 2 quarterly performance reviews (PQPR) with your supervisor, which will help to show you've met the required competencies

-- maintaining a diary in The Law Society of Scotland's PEAT 2 record, linking your experience to the PEAT 2 outcomes.
+- maintaining a diary in the Law Society of Scotland's PEAT 2 record, linking your experience to the PEAT 2 outcomes.

 Before completing the traineeship you must also be approved by your employer as a fit and proper person to enter the profession.

 You are able to apply for admission as a solicitor with The Law Society of Scotland after completing one full year of the traineeship.
 However, this is at the discretion of your training firm, your PQPRs must be up to date and you need to have completed 20 hours of TCPD.
-If accepted, you will be granted a restricted practising certificate and can appear in court.
+If accepted, you'll be granted a restricted practising certificate and can appear in court.

-You may decide to wait until the end of the two year traineeship where you can then be fully admitted as a solicitor.
+You may decide to wait until the end of the two-year traineeship, where you can then be fully admitted as a solicitor.

-A mentoring scheme, careers support, events and industry news is offered by The Law Society of Scotland.
+A mentoring scheme, careers support, events and industry news is offered by the Law Society of Scotland.

 You may choose to spend your whole career within law firms, specialising in a particular field of law or moving between firms to enhance your earning power or promotion prospects.

 If you become a partner in a firm you'll be increasingly involved in the running of it.
-This includes directing and supervising the work of junior colleagues and other staff and attracting and retaining profitable business from existing and potential clients.
+This includes directing and supervising the work of junior colleagues and other staff, and attracting and retaining profitable business from existing and potential clients.

 There are also opportunities to progress your career in Scotland as an in-house solicitor.
 Principal employers include:

-- the Scottish Government
+- the Scottish government